Research: Epiphone serial numbers and production estimates (1931–1956)

 - Acoustic instruments of 1947 (W year) are currently assigned to SN range 55850–57099 = 1250 units.

-- According to our data, 5 different instrument models were produced in this SN range – grouped in 10 model batches: 3 batches of Blackstone, 1 batch of Broadway, 2 batches each of DeLuxe, Spartan + Triumph.
+- According to our data, only 5 different instrument models were produced in this SN range – grouped in 10 model batches: 3 batches of Blackstone, 1 batch of Broadway, 2 batches each of DeLuxe, Spartan + Triumph.

-- The Broadway batch in the SN range 56338–56479 is a good example to demonstrate our extrapolation method: Currently there are 15 unidentified SNs in the gaps to the adjacent model batches – 3 SNs before the lowest and 12 SNs after the highest identified SN.
+- The Broadway batch in the SN range 56338–56479 is a good example to demonstrate our extrapolation method: Currently there are 15 unidentified SNs in the two "gaps" to the adjacent model batches – 3 SNs before the lowest and 12 SNs after the highest identified SN.
 Theoretically, the unidentified SNs could include any number of Broadway models between 15 (all) or 0 (none).
 Our approximation (extrapolation) algorithm calculates 8 additional Broadways (50% of 15 = 7.5, rounded to 8).

 6. SNs of Epiphone electric stringed instrumentsEpiphone used several different SN systems for their electric stringed instruments over the years (see Fig. 8).

 Fig. 8: SN dating: electric Hawaiian guitars and pre-1950 electric hollowbody instruments (SN systems C, D, E).
-See documented instruments in registry database.Year | W
+See documented instruments in registry database.Year | W revised – Wiedler (approx. first SN) | F traditional – Fisch/Fred |

 1935 | no SN | 1 |